marceldavidbaroi/MindVault_Backend/Development Instructions.md

 Controllers:

-- MUST use Swagger decorators
+- Use Swagger decorators
-- MUST use JWT guard
+- Use JWT guard
-- MUST delegate everything to services
+- Delegate to services
-- MUST return `ApiResponse<T>` as received
+- Return `ApiResponse<T>`

 Example: